 Zeinab Saleh – Softest place (on earth)

 Zeinab Saleh (b.
-1996, Kenya) is a London-based artist whose interdisciplinary practice takes the form of painting, drawing and video.
-Drawing on VHS tapes of home video footage and music that has personal significance to her, Saleh’s work offers a glimpse into a past world and places personal histories at its core.
+1996, Nairobi, Kenya) is a London-based artist whose interdisciplinary practice encompasses painting, drawing and video.
+Finding inspiration in everyday experiences, music and VHS tapes of home video footage, Saleh’s work offers a glimpse into a past world and places personal histories at its core.

-Her studio-based practice is intimately intertwined with a community-building element; she co-founded Muslim Sisterhood with Sara Gulamali and Lamisa Khan – an artistic collective working within photography, fashion, publishing and events to create an inclusive community that centres Muslim women.
+Saleh’s studio-based practice is intimately intertwined with a community-building element; she co-founded Muslim Sisterhood – an artistic collective working within photography, fashion, publishing and events to create an inclusive community that centres Muslim women.